glegoux/jekyll-tech-blog/README.md

 ### Known issues

-- https://www.glegoux.com has an invalid TLS/SSL certificate, using wildcard certificate is undadvised and there is a GitHub open issue https://github.com/isaacs/github/issues/1675 .
+- The url https://www.glegoux.com has an invalid TLS/SSL certificate, using wildcard certificate is undadvised and there is a GitHub open issue https://github.com/isaacs/github/issues/1675
+- The contents of iframe are not translated (see /contact/email page)
+- The iframes are not resized when completing a web form for example (see /contact/email page)

 ### References